|ACS Instrument Handbook for Cycle 26|

 - Each CCD spectroscopic observation is preceded by an imaging exposure used for calibration, with exposure times of 3 and 6 minutes, respectively, for grism and prism observations.
 SBC prism exposures are not preceded by an automatic calibration exposure.
 Technically this is an individual single exposure requiring all regular science exposure overheads.
 For the observer, however, it represents an additional overhead in the observation time budget, so it has been included in the table of instrument overhead times for science exposures.
 However, if the observing program is already taking an appropriate broadband image, the automatic imaging and associated overheads preceding the spectroscopic grism or prism observations can be avoided by invoking the Optional Parameter AUTOIMAGE=NO during the Phase II preparations.
 More details can be found in the Phase II Proposal Instructions.Note that exposures with identical observing modes are automatically generated if the observer specifies:

 • Phase 2 proposal optional parameter CR-SPLIT with a value greater than or equal to 2.
 (The default value is CR-SPLIT=2 if the Phase 2 exposure log sheet field Number_of_Iterations is at its default value of 1.)

 • Phase 2 exposure log sheet field Number_of_Iterations is greater than or equal to 2 (where CR-SPLIT must be set to “NO”.)

 • Phase 2 special requirement PATTERN is used to execute a dither pattern.
 In this instance, overheads will also include slew overheads.The overhead time for serial buffer dumps arises, in certain cases, from the overheads associated with the onboard data management and switching over the cameras.
-The onboard buffer memory has the capacity of a single full-frame WFC image.
+The onboard buffer memory has the capacity equivalent to a single full-frame WFC image.
 If a commanded WFC image cannot fit into the available buffer space upon readout, the buffer must first be dumped.
 This process requires 349 seconds for an entirely filled buffer, or correspondingly less for a partially filled buffer.